psernatorre/non-cooperative-game-der-control/README.md

 # Non-cooperative-Game-to-Control-Learned-Inverter-Dynamics-of-Distributed-Energy-Resources

-This repository provides the input dataset, control block diagrams, and scenarios used in the paper.
+This repository provides the input dataset, control block diagrams, and scenarios used in the paper:
-The Simulink files related to the FlexPower plant are not shared since they belong to Sandia.
-You may contact them if you want them.

-We will share the files soon.

-Thank you.
+[1] Paul Serna-Torre, Vishal Shenoy, David Schoenwald, Jorge I. Poveda, Patricia Hidalgo-Gonzalez .
+"Non-cooperative games to control learned inverter dynamics of distributed energy resources".
+Electric Power Systems Research, 2024.

+This repository contains the learned state-space models of the inverters we use in this paper.
+The electromagnetic-transient (EMT) models of the inverters are not shared in this repository as they belong to Sandia National Laboratories.
+We used these inverter models during the elaboration of this paper.
+We are grateful for this collaboration with David (Sandia National Laboratories).